xiaxueyi00-eng/cart253/mod-jam frog/ideas.md

 Each fly has two cute white flapping wings.

 For the game background, I added the sky, clouds, green water, and lily pads, creating a funny and calm pond environment.

+When the frog eat the fly will have voice.

 At the end of the game, a frog will appear, spinning slowly and playfully ending.